What other things can I see in easy walking distance in your neighborhood?

 Why "New World" Brewing?

-Deep question!
-We’ve always felt “new world” on a few levels: The way we started the business by crowdfunding and community support; our focus on staying true to our mission of creating a vibrant social space and operating a sustainable business instead of getting into debt to grow unnecessarily; and brewing beer with interesting ingredients and atypical processes/equipment.
-The interesting thing about this idea is that much of what we are considering “new” is actually very ancient, but has been forgotten or ignored in mainstream business and brewing.
+Great question!
+We’ve always felt “new world” on a few levels: The way we started the business by crowdfunding and community support; our focus on staying true to our mission of creating a vibrant social space and operating a fiscally self-supporting and sustainable business; and brewing beer with interesting ingredients and creative processes and equipment.
+Much of what we are considering “new” is actually very old, but has been forgotten or ignored in mainstream business and brewing.

 When and how can you become a member?

-Memberships begin January 1 and July 1.
-You can generally sign up at least 1 month before then and we leave membership enrollment open through the end of the first month.
+Memberships begin January 1 and July 1 and we sell memberships in June and December every year.
 You can purchase a membership in person at the brewery tap room or through our website (only during open enrollment times).
 The best way to stay up to date is to sign up for our email list.
 Please check out our Membership page for all the details on CSB membership.

 When will you have outdoor seating?